russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 mistake_is_never_the_one_that_ruins_you

 Clear suggests focusing on habit development rather than depending on willpower alone.
-By creating environments and routines that make choosing positive options easier, we can reduce the need to feel motivated all the time.
+By creating environments and routines that make choosing positive options easier, we can reduce the need to constantly feel motivated.
 So, while motivation helps get things started, real and lasting change comes from forming habits that become natural parts of our daily lives.

 Extrinsic vs intrinsic motivation: A paradigm for success

-In 'Drive: The Surprising Truth About What Motivates Us,' Daniel H. Pink explains that true motivation comes from within.
+In 'Drive,' Daniel H. Pink explains that true motivation comes from within.
 He argues that feeling in control of your actions (autonomy), wanting to get better at something (mastery), and finding a sense of meaning in what you do can really motivate you:

 "Why reach for something you can never fully attain?
 But it's also a source of allure.
 Why not reach for it?
 The joy is in the pursuit more than the realization.
 In the end, mastery attracts precisely because mastery eludes."

-This shift in thinking encourages us to find joy and meaning in chasing our goals rather than just focusing solely on external matters and outcomes.
+This shift in thinking encourages us to find joy and meaning in pursuing our goals, rather than focusing solely on external matters and outcomes.

 "Enjoyment-based intrinsic motivation, namely how creative a person feels when working on the project, is the strongest and most pervasive driver."

-Indeed, intrinsic rewards — like pride in your work and accomplishment satisfaction — are vital to maintaining motivation.
+Indeed, intrinsic rewards — such as pride in your work and satisfaction with accomplishments — are vital to maintaining motivation.

 Keep your motivation engine running by unlocking your inner overcomer

 Simply put, motivation is your diligence and commitment to remain productive.
 It means believing that you can improve your abilities through effort and perseverance.
-This positive attitude can help you view challenges as learning opportunities to overcome hurdles.
-Motivation isn't just about staying productive.
-It's about how you handle the punches life throws at you.
+This positive attitude can help you view challenges as opportunities to learn and overcome hurdles.

-By sincerely embracing a growth mindset, you'll find a source of motivation that pushes you to keep moving forward — no matter how complex your difficulties are — and nurtures your resilience and adaptability.
-As Carol S. Dweck explains in 'Mindset: The New Psychology of Success':
+By sincerely embracing a growth mindset, you'll discover a source of motivation that propels you to keep moving forward — regardless of the complexity of your challenges — and nurtures your resilience and adaptability.
+As Carol S. Dweck explains in 'Mindset':

 "He didn't ask for mistake-free games.
 He didn't demand that his players never lose.
 He asked for full preparation and full effort from them.
 "Did I win?
 Did I lose?
 Those are the wrong questions.
 The correct question is: Did I make my best effort?"
 If so, he says, "You may be outscored, but you will never lose."